Joining us in Sixth Form

 - How is the pastoral system organised?

 At the heart of the pastoral system is the Form Tutor who is responsible for all aspects of a boy’s progress through the School - personal, academic, extra-curricular and social.
 Tutors are encouraged to contact parents by telephone or e-mail if they are concerned or delighted by any aspect of a boy’s performance, and parents are encouraged to reciprocate.
 We seek an active dialogue, a partnership where trust has been built up between Tutor and parent.
 A boy will generally keep the same Tutor for two years, the exceptions being for those in Old Grammar (Year 6) and the Third Form (Year 9).
-Tutors are supported by a Head of Year and the Assistant Head Pastoral, who has overall responsibility for the pastoral system.
+Tutors are supported by a Head of Year and the Deputy Head Pastoral, who has overall responsibility for the pastoral system.
 All parents of new boys receive a Pastoral Handbook, which explains policies and procedures in greater detail.

 - How does the House System work?